Neil Masters

 Neil Masters (born 25 May 1972) is a Northern Irish football coach and former player.

 Career

 Masters was born in Ballymena, Northern Ireland.
+In his early career he played for Lisburn Youth in Drumbo.
 A left-back during his active career, played English league football for Bournemouth, Wolverhampton and Gillingham.

 In August 1995, he was called up to the Northern Ireland national team's squad UEFA Euro 1996 qualifying match against Portugal but had to withdraw due to knee problems.

 He joined Norwegian club Moss FK ahead of the 2001 season.

 Having retired as a player after the 2003 season, he was hired as coach of Rygge FK, a fourth-tier Norwegian club located near Moss.